ischrauwen-lab/Biorepository/Script_Information/Cursory_Glance_At_Github_Add_Commit_And_Push.md

 **Note:** This is a very basic protocol assuming you have already used `git clone`.

-![Github Git Reference Image](https://www.stephenmarron.com/wp-content/uploads/2017/02/git-880x440.png)
+![Github Git Reference Image](https://www.stephenmarron.com/wp-content/uploads/2017/02/git-880x440.png) This image was not created by me the credit goes to Stephen Marron.

 ## How To Push To Github (Basic)